Graduation Requirements & Course Information

 Social Studies

-*Must include US History, US Gov’t, Economics, and one social studies elective offered by the HS Social Studies Teacher
+*Must include US History, US Gov’t, Economics, and one social studies elective

 3